 Talking about the building materials which form an essential foundation of the construction industry, leads us to explore what kind of materials are highly considered in the research and development processes.
-Specifically, the materials which significantly affect the building’s functional performance should be the most highlighted in the development concern.
+Specifically, the materials that significantly affect the building’s functional performance should be the most highlighted in the development concern.

 Architectural glass is one of the building materials considered a fruitful subject to be discussed.
 Why?
 Architects rely on glass and implement it in their designs as an attractive material adds authentic purposes to the buildings.
 Civil engineers take care of the structural behaviour of the façade system which includes glass, glass behaves as a part of the whole system mainly in bearing the dead loads.
-Also, the architectural glass is a big concern of the mechanical engineers since it is related to calculating the thermal loads in a building, from here we can start discussing our subject in this article which is the energy-efficient glass in buildings.
+Also, architectural glass is a big concern of mechanical engineers since it is related to calculating the thermal loads in a building, from here we can start discussing our subject in this article which is energy-efficient glass in buildings.

 Architectural glass is a transparent material which means that it is the highest influencing material in the building in regard of letting solar energy comes inside.
 Solar energy comes in three spectrums, ultraviolet rays, visible light, and near-infrared rays.
 Each spectrum has its different effect in the building.
 Ultraviolet spectrum owns the main responsibility of fading the colours of materials and causing some damages.
 Also the near infra-red has bad effects of being the main source of heat in solar energy.
 While the visible light is the main source of light and a little heat, in addition to causing the light glare inside the building.